-The extent to which cost was a factor in driving unmet need for mental health care varied by insurance status.
-People without health insurance were most affected by the inability to afford mental health treatment (71.1%), while those with VA/military health insurance coverage were least affected (19.0%).
+On a national level, the extent to which cost was a factor in driving unmet need for mental health care among those with serious psychological distress, varied by insurance status.
+People without health insurance were most affected by the inability to afford mental health treatment (75%), while those with VA/military health insurance coverage were least affected (13%).
+There is significant unmet need for mental health care in Kansas KANSAS 2016 Among adults who experienced serious psychological distress during the past year: